Liuhongzhi2018/LearningforIELTS/Listening_7-TK.md

 40.fluent, neither of which they are fully fluent in=not being fluent in either Icelandic or English

+C12 Test8 Section1

+P74 P107
+1.temporary. permanent后有no逻辑词，looking for a=wants a.
+2.doctor. be going to be=start work as.
+3.Africa. bike tours=cycle trips.
+4.youth. a volunteer worker=voluntary work.
+5.May. available from=available for five months from.
+6.cheese. be allergic to=can't eat.
+7.Arbuthnot.
+A-R-B-U-T-H-N-O-T.
+8.DG74PH. postcode定位词，DG7 4PH.
+9.Tuesday. interview定位词.
+10.talk. prepare a ten-minute talk about that， prepare a ten-minute=plan a short.

 C11 Test2 Section1

 P32 P107